 There are many benefits to from working from home however it also brings its own unique set of challenges.
 With the continuing spread of COVID-19 the mental well being of staff is more important than ever.
+Anticipating mental health issues during the pandemic is a great proactive strategy to take care of your mental wellbeing.

 Phlo Digital Pharmacy has teamed up with Welbot.
 Welbot is an innovative, evidence based corporate workplace wellness platform designed to improve employee health and well being whilst in the office or when working remotely from home.

-In the first of our series, Welbot discusses the types of mental health issues an employer should be aware of during these unprecedented times
+In the first of our series, Welbot discusses the types of mental health issues an employer should be aware of during these unprecedented times.

 The conditions of our social distancing have been brought about by a global health crisis.
 It is reasonable to feel stress and even fear about this.
 As an employer, you can act to reduce that stress response by providing accurate information from reliable sources directly to your staff.
 Consider suggesting to your staff that they limit the amount of time they spend engaging with coronavirus news each day to minimise stress and anxiety.